What to Do After a Dog Bite in Missouri

 If you were bitten in Springfield, Greene County, or elsewhere in Southwest Missouri, contact The Law Office of Chad G. Mann for a free dog bite consultation before giving a recorded statement to an insurance adjuster.

-Quick Answer: What Steps Should You Take After a Dog Bite in Missouri?
+What Should I Do After a Dog Bite in Missouri?

 After a dog bite in Missouri, wash the wound if you can do so safely, get medical care, report the bite to local animal control, collect owner and witness information, photograph the injury, save medical records, and speak with a lawyer before accepting an insurance settlement.
 These steps protect your health and your injury claim.